A parametric version of LLL and some consequences: parametric shortest and closest vector problems: Introduction

 That is, a formula for $\uvec(t)$ might depend on the congruence class of $t$ modulo a period.

-In this paper we give an answer to Question~\ref{main_quest}, showing that these above examples yield the only complications in formulas for $\uvec(t)$.
+In this paper we give an answer to Question~\ref{main_quest}, showing that examples such as the two above yield the only complications in formulas for $\uvec(t)$.
 To be precise, our solution to the parametric SVP is:

 \begin{thm} Let $\Lambda_t = \Span_\Z \{\fvec_1(t), \dots, \fvec_n(t)\} \subseteq \Z[t]^m$.
 Then for all sufficiently large values of $t \in \N$, a shortest nonzero vector $\uvec(t) \in \Lambda_t$ can be produced by a formula